F&CS Mental & Emotional Wellness Education

 Psychoeducation is a highly effective evidence-based practice approach to both clinical and community work.
 Psychoeducational practices are flexible enough to be applied in both illness-specific treatment programs and in broader wellness management efforts.

-Which degrees can receive credits?
+Which professions can receive credits?

 - Not all classes are approved for professional continuing education credits.
 Please check the course listing for more information.